carloscfgos1980/Express-tutorials/Anson/README.md

 2. Parse into a number (Int) coz the parameter is a string, even when it look like a number: const parsedMiles = parseInt(miles);

-3. Check if it is not a number: if(!isNaN(parsedMiles))
+3. Check if it is a number.isNaN stands for not a number but it has (!) before.
+So double negative makes is positive : if(!isNaN(parsedMiles))

 4. Filter out the stores that are in a area (miles) equal or lower than the parameter given in url (POSTman)